How To Ask Customers For Google Reviews

 In this post I have focused on getting Google reviews on your Google My Business page.
 That doesn’t mean you should ignore other review sites.

-There are so many review sites out there such as Yelp, Trust Local, Yahoo Local, Booking.com, Trip Advisor, Tour Radar, Trust Link, Trust Pilot and FreeIndex to name just a few, which will all go a long way in helping you build trust for your business, improve your SEO and increase website traffic.
+Google reviews for local businesses are worthy of your time definitely, but there are so many other review sites out there such as Yelp, Trust Local, Yahoo Local, Booking.com, Trip Advisor, Tour Radar, Trust Link, Trust Pilot and FreeIndex to name just a few, which will all go a long way in helping you build trust for your business, improve your SEO and increase website traffic.

 Don’t forget you can also incorporate reviews into your own site which can help to gain those star symbols in Google search results.
 You can do this using Schema Markup.